Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make informed decisions.

 Where to Meet Your Next Mentor

-Where can you actually find a mentor?
-To be successful with this you need to position yourself to have interactions with as many experienced, successful engineers as possible.
-This can come in a variety of forms.
+Where can you find a mentor?
+You need to position yourself to have interactions with as many experienced, successful engineers as possible.
+This can come in a variety of forms:

-If you’re lucky enough to have a well-support formal mentorship program at work, start by checking it out.
-The effectiveness of these programs will vary but if you have a good one they will help place you with an experienced professional in your industry who has the skills you’re hoping to develop.
+If you’re lucky enough to have a formal mentorship program at work, start by checking it out.
+These programs vary but if you have a good one they will help place you with an experienced professional in your industry who has the skills you’re hoping to develop.

 Networking at Work

 You don’t necessarily need to be in a formal program to meet people who can give you insights into your career.
-You can seek out a mentor by attending events sponsored by your company or attending conferences where participants are encouraged to talk to one another.
+Seek out a mentor by attending events sponsored by your company or attending conferences where participants are encouraged to talk to one another.

 Online Resources for Mentorship

 LinkedIn might be a good platform to continue your mentor search.
-It allows you to search a broad audience and apply filters.
-But this is only going to be effective if you already have some sort of real life relationship with the person you're reaching out to.
+It allows you to search through a broad audience and apply filters.
+But this is only going to be effective if you already have some sort of real-life relationship with the person you're reaching out to.

 Professional organizations also offer services to connect senior engineers who are willing to volunteer with junior engineers in search of specific guidance.
 Check out IEEE's mentoring service and search for your industry's professional organizations to see if they can help.